Elburacco/ibanez/README.md

-ibanez is a simple app to manage visitors and their bank account numbers.
+Ibanez is a simple app to manage visitors and their bank account numbers.
 Management is restricted to administrator who created entry.

 to run this app: